simonhampe/atint/README.md

 ## What is a-tint?

-a-tint is an application for polymake (see [their webpage](http://www.polymake.org) for more info).
+a-tint is an extension for polymake (see [their webpage](http://www.polymake.org) for more info).
 It aims to implement algorithmic aspects of tropical intersection theory.
 Tropical varieties are realized as weighted polyhedral complexes.
 This project is part of and financed by the [DFG Priority Project SPP 1489](http://www.computeralgebra.de/index).

 **Current version:** 2.0